lowyisan/INF2001_P6-6/README.md

 # Aircon Retailer Management System

 Balancing employee workloads is a complex task, vital for maintaining a productive and healthy workplace environment.
-Our Team is working on a management system for an Aircon retailer.
+Our team is working on a management system for an Aircon Retailer.
 This project aims to create a system that can optimise the job allocation for employees.

 ## Project Team